 In 1991, Roseanne Beckett was convicted and sentenced to 12 years imprisonment for soliciting persons to murder her husband, Barry Catt, and for attempting to poison him.
 Beckett was also charged with assaulting and wounding her husband, perjury and drug possession.
 She was released in 2001, after serving 10 years of her sentence after a NSW court decided she had been falsely accused.
 Beckett was awarded $2.3 million in compensation for wrongful imprisonment.

 An action brought to stop the increase of divorce fees in Australia has not been successful in the Federal Court.

 Anyone potentially affected by the "Dallas Buyers Club case" may be pleased to hear that they have been given a reprieve by a recent Federal Court decision.

-A recent decision of the Fair Work Commission (FWC) may cause employers to reconsider whether they should provide alcohol at their next work-related social event.
+A recent decision of the Fair Work Commission (FWC) may cause employers to consider whether they should provide alcohol at their next work-related social event.

 How does copyright work?
 How can you get protection from copyright?

 Debt agreements are one of the formal options available under bankruptcy laws for an individual to manage their debt and get back on track with their finances.